AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 Contains the code to generate the interest groups (RQ1).

 - [interest_groups.ipynb](./code/analysis/interest_groups/interest_groups.ipynb)
 This notebook contains the code to generate the interest groups from the issues.
 The interest groups are as follows: quick resolution, slow resolution, easy fix, hard fix, hot topic, and ignored.
 It defines the interest group conditions, and then applies these conditions to these issues.
-The results are stored in the `issues_properties.csv` file in the `data/` directory.
+The results are stored in the `issues_properties.csv` file in the zipped data file.

 #### Topic Modeling
 The topic modeling is performed using BERTopic and is located in the `code/topic_modeling/` directory.
 This answers RQ2 of the paper.
 Each of the notebooks in this directory contains code to perform topic modeling on the three categories of issues: bugs, questions, and enhancements independently ([cluster_bugs.ipynb](./code/topic_modeling/cluster_bugs.ipynb), [cluster_questions.ipynb](./code/topic_modeling/cluster_questions.ipynb), [cluster_enhancements.ipynb](./code/topic_modeling/cluster_enhancements.ipynb)).
-The results of the topic modeling are stored in the `data/issues_properties.csv` file in the `data/` directory.
+The results of the topic modeling are stored in the `issues_properties.csv` file in the zipped data file.

 #### Utils
 The utility functions and constants used throughout the code are located in the `code/utils/` directory.
 This includes functions to read and write data, process data, and constants used in the code.